jared1776/advisor_data_extractor/README.md

 - Website links are formatted for Excel using the `HYPERLINK` function.
 - The script gracefully handles missing XML fields.
 - File write permissions are checked to prevent overwriting issues.

+## Acknowledgments

+This project was developed with the assistance of ChatGPT (by OpenAI) for code generation and documentation.
+All code has been reviewed, tested, and adapted for this repository’s use case.

 ---